 You can adjust the configuration of when and how AWS handles communication attempts with Sumo Logic.
 See Setting Amazon SNS Delivery Retry Policies for details.

-This video covers the Sumo Logic S3 event notifications integration, which combines scan based discovery and event based discovery into a unified integration that gives you the ability to maintain a low latency integration for new content and provide assurances that no data was missed or dropped.
+Watch this micro lesson video to learn more about our S3 event notifications integration, which combines scan based discovery and event-based discovery into a unified integration that gives you the ability to maintain a low latency integration for new content and provide assurances that no data was missed or dropped.